gomorpheus/morpheus-docs/integration_guides/ITSM/ServiceNow.rst

 In addition to integrating with key ServiceNow features, |morpheus| offers a free plugin directly from the ServiceNow Store.
 Once the plugin is installed, |morpheus| Self-Service Catalog Items can be presented as provisioning options in the ServiceNow catalog for ordering.

+..
+NOTE:: Surfacing Catalog Items with made with Forms to ServiceNow is not yet supported.
+If planning to use ServiceNow to order Catalog Items you should not use Forms on any Catalog Items until it is supported.

 The |morpheus| plugin supports integration with ServiceNow whether it’s configured for a single tenant or for multiple domains.
 When both |morpheus| and ServiceNow are configured for multiple Tenants, we can create ServiceNow integrations in any relevant |morpheus| Tenant and map those to specific companies in ServiceNow.
 Any exposed library items would only be shared with users in the relevant ServiceNow company.
 The |morpheus| plugin will automatically detect whether the *ServiceNow Domain Support–Domain Extensions Installer plugin* has been installed and respond accordingly.
 Additionally, the *User Criteria Scoped API plugin* must also be enabled on the ServiceNow instance for multi-tenant use.

 Depending on the scenario, setup steps for the |morpheus| plugin will be slightly different.
 Setup steps for both single and domain-separated ServiceNow environments are included below.